Harald-U/kubernetes-handson/docs/lab2.md

     mysql:5.7
 ```

-* In Kubernetes we don't need a network and network-alias
+This is the information from the docker command:

+* `network` and `network-alias` are not needed in Kubernetes
-* Kubernetes has volumes, too, but for simplicities sake we will start without volumes (but add them later)
+* Kubernetes has `volumes`, too, but for simplicity we will start without volumes (but add them later)
-* The container image is `mysql:5.7` and is located on Docker Hub
+* The container image name is `mysql:5.7` (and is implicitely located on Docker Hub)
-* There are two environment variables, MYSQL_ROOT_PASSWORD and MYSQL_DATABASE
+* There are two `environment variables`, MYSQL_ROOT_PASSWORD and MYSQL_DATABASE

-The Kubernetes deployment and service configuration for MySQL looks like this ([deploy/mysql-v1.yaml](../deploy/mysql-v1.yaml)):
+Using this information, the Kubernetes deployment and service configuration for MySQL looks like this ([deploy/mysql-v1.yaml](../deploy/mysql-v1.yaml)):

 ```
 apiVersion: apps/v1